A while back, I read a post by a lovely fellow blogger, Mackenzie Glanville. Speaking about her daughter, she said,

 I want to shake off the sad stories like everyone else does; to acknowledge that “it was a shame”, but then move on with my life…

 Instead, my brain replays the stories over and over in a loop, like a glitch that keeps resetting itself.
-And as I relieve each moment in graphic detail, the emotions become more and more intense.
-I worry about the repercussions of the story – how will his family cope? did she have any children?
-Someone will have to sort through their possessions at home and it will make them so upset.
+And as I re-live each moment in graphic detail, the emotions become more and more intense.
+I worry about the lives that will be rocked by this devastating news, and I worry about repercussions of the story – How will his family cope?
+Who will be there to help her work through this?
+How did he feel when he heard the news?
+This is going to affect her for the rest of her life…

 Taking on everyone else’s emotions like this can be overwhelming.